amaraljt/LaTeXPy/README.md

 ```
 **Step 3:** Copy some of the examples below to see how to do various calculations using the LaTeX syntax that is valid with this script.

-The main function of the code is called `lp.lapy(...)` and takes a **r"""raw string"""** as input.
-(If something doesn't work it may help to add a second input in the form `lp.lapy(rawstring, 1)` then some diagnostic output is printed as well.)
+The main function of the code is called `l.m(...)` and takes a **r"""raw string"""** as input.
+(If something doesn't work it may help to add a second input in the form `l.m(rawstring, 1)` then some diagnostic output is printed as well.)

 Here is a (longer) example about small po-algebras that were chosen during a LIACT summer research school at the University of Johannesburg (Jan 3-13, 2023).
 Shorter examples are further below.
 ```